behan101/OT-asset-inventory/OpenPLC-Deployment.md

 ```
 There should be validation and confirmation that the server is now running on port 502.

 After confirmation that the server is running, open another terminal (ctrl+alt+2 on Linux Server) and logon to your ot-venv.
+You can navigate from terminal 1 and 2 by using alt+f1 (terminal 1) and alt+f2 (terminal 2).
 Once you are logged in, create a new file with the following command:
 ```bash
 nano modbus_client.py
 ```